-I strongly recommend wearing gaiters also because at time we may be walking through spinifex or thick vegetation.
+I strongly recommend wearing gaiters as well, because at times we may be walking through spinifex or thick vegetation.

 Do I need to bring the fly of my tent?

-During the dry, rain is very unlucky but rain is always possible.
+During the dry season, getting rain would be very unlucky it is always a possibility.
 It would be a very uncomfortable night to spend under the rain.

 Each day on arrival to camp I will start a fire for some hot water and to start the preparation for the night’s meal.
 Each morning I provide hot water for your morning coffee or tea.
-If you need to heat your food/water for other times you will need to bring your own stove.
+If you need to heat your food/water at any other time you will need to bring your own stove.